 The joy of movement

 While the evolution of movement was for survival (moving towards food, moving away from predators), no one can deny the sheer pleasure of moving, of dancing, of moving our bodies to the beat of music.
-Below, on the left, you can see a video of my pup playing in the mud on a spring day (with a smile on his face).
+Below, on the left, you can see a video of my pup playing in the grass on a spring day (with a smile on his face).
 On the right is a short piece I did at The Frederic Fleming House at W22nd Street in NYC for its residents.
 I love the participant to my right who is having so much fun listening to the music!

 What I love about these videos is that it brings together seamlessly "Creatures on the move" for Vichaar and "Bharatanatyam for all.